DoktorMike/DoktorMike.github.io/_posts/2017-04-09-A-few-thoughts-on-apparent-bimodality-for-regression-problems.md

 \sigma &\sim \mathcal U(0.01, \inf)
 \end{align} $$

 This would allow the state to be modeled as a latent variable in time.
 This is very useful for a variety of problems where we know something to be true but lack observed data to quantify it.
 However, modeling discrete latent variables can be computationally demanding if all you are really looking for is an extra dimension.
 We can of course design this.
-So instead of viewing $z_t$ as a latent state variable we can actually precode the state by unsupervised hierarchical clustering.
+So instead of viewing $$z_t$$ as a latent state variable we can actually precode the state by unsupervised hierarchical clustering.
 The code in R would look like this.

 ```r
 d<-dist(mydf[, c("y", "x")])